Woxsen University: Honorary Chairs

 Woxsen University has set up a number of honorary chairs in a variety of management domains.
 Examples are the Amitava Chattopadhyay Chair of Consumer Insights and Innovation, the Cary Cooper Chair of Organizational Psychology, the Vijay Govindarajan Chair of Strategy and Innovation, the Andreas Kaplan Chair of Responsible Research, the Steven Pinker Chair of Cognitive Psychology, the Mohanbir Sawhney Chair of Digital Marketing, and the Valarie Zeithaml Chair of Services Marketing.

 Mohanbir Sawhney Case Study Centre

 The Woxsen Case Study Centre (CSC) also called as Mohanbir Sawhney Case Study Centre is an institution established within Woxsen University with a focus on fostering the case study ecosystem.
 Collaborating closely with the university's faculty members, the CSC engages in the development and publication of a collection of case studies.
 These case studies are subsequently distributed to reputable publishers, case centers, and academic institutions, including Harvard Business Publishing, Ivey Publishing, and Yale University.

+Allegations of fraudulent research rank boosting

+In 2026, researcher Mohd Asif Shah alleged that Woxsen had promised him payment in exchange for his publications and patents nominally being affiliated with the university, but had failed to pay him on time.
+Retraction Watch described such practices as a "publishing scam" designed to inflate the university's rankings.